 Business interruption insurance covers loss of income suffered by a business by having to close due to certain events.

-We will consider the judgement in the FCA’s business interruption test case and continue to take relevant law, including case law, into account when resolving complaints.
+We will consider the Supreme Court’s judgement in the FCA’s business interruption test case and continue to take relevant law, including case law, into account when resolving complaints.
 If small businesses are unhappy with how their financial provider has handled their complaint, they should come to us and we’ll see if we can help.

 In all cases with our service we're in touch with the individual businesses and insurers to keep them informed, and we continue to engage with a range of stakeholders on this issue, including those representing small businesses.

 - In order to determine whether you can make a claim under your business interruption insurance, check your policy terms to see what cover is provided.
 If you had arranged the cover through a broker, you may want to consult them too.
 The FCA has published a policy checker on its website, that you can use as a general guide to find out if your policy might cover business interruption losses caused by Covid-19.

 - If the policy doesn’t include pandemic cover, it may still provide cover for loss of income as a result of people not being able to access the business.
 This is often called ‘restricted access’ or ‘non-damage business interruption’ cover.